AyloSrd/evento-react/README.md

 ## HOC

-You can wrap your compoenent in the HOC `withEvento`: it'll inject the event emitter in the props (`props.evento`) of the wrapped Component.
+You can wrap your compoenent in the HOC `withEvento`: it'll inject the event emitter in the props (`props.evento`) of the wrapped component.
-In TypeScript, the props of the Component need special typing: follow the guidelines in the appropriate paragraph, below.
+In TypeScript, the props of the component need special typing: follow the guidelines in the appropriate paragraph, below.
 ```tsx
 type ShroomProps = {
   onEatMe: any,